alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 of intended recipients
 for that message.

 # Analysis

 TODO, non-PCASM, stuff out of scope, Ricochet, etc.

 # OLD MATERIAL BELOW THESE LINES
 ## OLD MATERIAL BELOW THESE LINES
 ### OLD MATERIAL BELOW THESE LINES
 #### OLD MATERIAL BELOW THESE LINES

-# Definitions

-These definitions
-are drafted
-in respect of
-many examples
-of software
-commonly held
-to offer
-(or have offered)
-end-to-end security;
-these examples
-include:

-1. Signal Messenger
-1. WhatsApp Messenger
-1. Ricochet Messenger
-1. PGP-Encrypted Email sent to an ad-hoc list of addressees, or to a maillist

-Further context
-for several of
-these definitions
-can also be found
-in the rationales section,
-below.

-For the avoidance of doubt
-we define a "messenger"
-as a software solution
-which enables communication
-between two or more entities,
-without offering
-newly-added participants
-retrospective access
-to content
-which was previously sent
-by prior participants.

-This echoes
-the distinction
-between
-a "maillist"
-versus
-a "maillist archive"
-or "web forum";
-frequently these solutions
-are integrated
-but we only consider the maillist as a "messenger" per se.

-## Message and Platform

-A "message"
-is information
-of 0 or more bits,
-to be communicated.

-Messages possess
-both plaintext "content",
-and also "metadata"
-which describes the content.

-A "platform"
-is a specific instance of software which exists for the purpose of routing or exchanging messages.

-## Plaintext Content and Sensitive Metadata (PCASM)

-The "PCASM"
-of a message
-is defined
-as the
-"plaintext content and sensitive metadata" of that message, comprising any or all of:

-### Content PCASM

-Content PCASM
-is any data
-that can offer
-better than 50-50 certainty
-regarding the value of
-any bit
-of the content.
-See "Rationales" for more.

-### Size PCASM

-For block encryption of content,
-Size PCASM is the unpadded size of the content.

-For stream encryption of content,
-Size PCASM is currently undefined.
-(TODO, would benefit from broader input.)

-For transport encryption of content, exact Size PCASM
-**SHOULD NOT**
-be observable
-or inferable.

-See "Rationales" for more.

-### Analytic PCASM

-Analytic PCASM
-is data
-which analyses,
-describes,
-reduces,
-or summarises
-the "content".
-See "Rationales" for more.

-### Conversation Metadata (**OPTIONAL**)

-Conversation Metadata
-**MAY** exist "outside"
-of messages
-and describe
-the conversation
-context.

-Whether
-conversation metadata
-constitutes PCASM,
-is an
-**OPTIONAL**
-choice
-for E2ESM software,
-but that choice
-**MUST**
-be apparent
-to participants.

-## Entity

-An "entity"
-is a
-human,
-machine,
-software bot,
-conversation archiver,
-or other,
-which sends
-and/or receives
-messages.

-Entities are
-bounded
-by the extent
-of their
-Trusted Computing Base ("TCB"), including all systems that they control and/or utilise.

-## Sender and Recipient

-A "sender"
-is an entity
-which composes
-and sends
-messages.

-A "recipient"
-is an entity
-which receives
-messages
-and **MAY**
-be able
-to access
-the PCASM
-of those messages.

-For each message
-there will be
-one sender
-and one or more
-recipients.

-## Participants and Non-Participants

-The union set
-of sender and recipients
-for any given message
-are the "participants"
-in that message.

-It follows that
-for any given message,
-all entities
-that exist
-outside of
-the participant set
-will be "non-participants"
-in respect of that message.

 ## Conversation, Group, Centralised & Decentralised